yogendrajs/Drive-To-Web/README.md

 ### About the Project

-In this project, I have shown the images of the public folder **Images** of my Drive, to the web-browser using **Google-Drive-API**, without using any database.
+In this project, I have shown the images of the public folder **Images** of my Drive, to the web-browser using **Google-Drive-API**, without using any database in Django/Python.
 I have also attached image-slider in the html, so that everyone can view all the images by scrolling them.

 ### Requirements